achmelev/lilac/docs/web/markdowns/reference.markdown

 ####Macro class reference statement

-A macro class reference statement instructs the assembler to create all constants which are necessary to declare a [class reference](#class-reference-statement).
+A macro class reference statement instructs the assembler to create all constants needed to declare a [class reference constant](#class-reference-statement).

 The syntax of the statement is as follows:

 	::ebnf
 	macro class reference statement = 'const', 'classref', (binary identifier|array type), ['as' name] ;

-If **'as' name** part is present, which is required if a reference to an array type is being declared, then the defined [class constant](#class-reference-statement) will have the name.
+If **'as' name** part is present, which is required if a reference to an array type is being declared, then the defined [class reference constant](#class-reference-statement) will have the name.
 Otherwise the last part of the [binary identifier](#binary-identifiers) will be used as name.

 Examples: